vincejstraub/article-ai-gov-framework/README.md

-# typology-of-ai-systems
-Webpage supporting the project:  Adopting artificial intelligence in government: a review and   unified conceptual framework
+# Adopting artificial intelligence in government: a review and unified conceptual framework